johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 const [searchParams, setSearchParams] = useSearchParams();

-const total = searchParams.get('total');
+const greeting = searchParams.get('greeting');

 // ...

-setSearchParams({ 'total': 42 }); // will set URL like so https://our-app.com?total=42 - this value will feed through to anything driven by the URL
+setSearchParams({ 'greeting': 'bonjour' }); // will set URL like so https://our-app.com?greeting=bonjour - this value will feed through to anything driven by the URL
 ```

 This is a great mechanism for persisting state both locally and in a shareable way.